 - 13.1.
-Clause 29.7 of the Agreement makes provision for eligible Employees to advance two progression steps or amounts or to be paid two top of grade or value range payments where they were not eligible to be considered for progression or top of grade or value range payment at the conclusion of the relevant Performance Cycle they partially worked prior to the commencement of parental leave due to absence on Primary Caregiver parental leave.
-The Employee will be eligible to be considered for progression in the Performance Cycle they return from leave provided their period of parental leave does not exceed 52 weeks.
-The Employee must be assessed as having met their Progression Criteria in the Performance Cycle they return from leave to receive two progression steps or amounts or top of grade value range payments. - 13.2.
-This entitlement is designed to support an Employee who would have otherwise progressed if they were not absent on a period of Primary Caregiver parental leave not exceeding 52 weeks.
-That is, to be eligible for two progression steps or amounts or top of grade or value range payments in these circumstances in the next performance cycle after the Employee has returned to work, an Employee must have not been progressed or have received a top of band

-- payment in the Performance Cycle during which their Primary Caregiver parental leave commenced. - 13.3.
-To be eligible the Primary Caregiver parental leave must have commenced on or after 1 July 2020 and the Employee must comply with all the eligibility requirements outlined in clause 29.7 of the Agreement. - 13.4.
-Where an Employee, at the top of grade or value range, becomes entitled to two top of grade or value range payments in accordance with clause 29.7, the top of grade or value range payments will be made as follows: - 13.4.1. one top of grade or value range payment based on the salary at 30 June of the Performance Cycle the Employee was not considered for progression or top of grade or value range payment due to the Employee's absence on Primary Caregiver parental leave, and - 13.4.2. the second top of grade or value range payment based on the salary at 30 June of the Performance Cycle that the Employee is assessed as having met their Progression Criteria upon their return to work. - 13.5.
-Where the Employee's absence on Primary Caregiver parental leave is greater than 52 weeks, they will not be eligible to advance two progression steps or amounts for the next relevant performance cycle once they have returned to work.
+Clause 31.6 of the Agreement makes provision for eligible Employees to advance two progression steps or to be paid two top of Grade or Value Range payments (or a combination of both, where relevant) where they were not eligible to be considered for progression or top of Grade or Value Range payment at the conclusion of the relevant Performance Cycle they partially worked prior to the commencement of parental leave due to absence on Primary Caregiver parental leave.
+The Employee will be eligible to be considered for progression in the Performance Cycle they return from leave provided their period of parental leave does not exceed 104 weeks.
+The Employee must be assessed as having met their Progression Criteria in the Performance Cycle they return from leave to receive two progression steps or top of grade value range payments. - 13.2.
+This entitlement is designed to support an Employee who would have otherwise progressed if they were not absent on a period of Primary Caregiver parental leave not exceeding 104 weeks.
+That is, to be eligible for two progression steps or top of Grade or Value Range payments in these circumstances in the next performance cycle after the Employee has returned to work, an Employee must have not been progressed or have received a top of band payment in the Performance Cycle during which their Primary Caregiver parental leave commenced. - 13.3.
+To be eligible the Primary Caregiver parental leave the Employee must comply with all the eligibility requirements outlined in clause 31.6 of the Agreement. - 13.4.
+Where an Employee, at the top of Grade or Value Range, becomes entitled to two top of Grade or Value Range payments in accordance with clause 31.6, the top of Grade or Value Range payments will be made as follows: - 13.4.1. one top of Grade or Value Range payment based on the salary at 30 June of the Performance Cycle the Employee was not considered for progression or top of Grade or Value Range payment due to the Employee's absence on Primary Caregiver parental leave, and - 13.4.2. the second top of Grade or Value Range payment based on the salary at 30 June of the Performance Cycle that the Employee is assessed as having met their Progression Criteria upon their return to work. - 13.5.
+Where the Employee's absence on Primary Caregiver parental leave is greater than 104 weeks, they will not be eligible to advance two progression steps for the next relevant performance cycle once they have returned to work.